sbdipun/yts-rss/README.md

-# 🎬 RSS-to-Telegram Torrent Poster Bot
+# 🎬 RSS-to-Telegram Post Bot

 A modular Python bot that scrapes multiple sites (including non-RSS ones), filters new content, and posts them to a Telegram channel with clean formatting.